What is a collection?

 What does it mean for my credit?

-The degree to which a collection hurts your credit score is directly correlated with how high your credit score is when the collection agency reports the debt.
-The higher your score, the more points you will lose.
+If you have an account reported as in collections, your credit score may drop by a substantial amount.
+The degree to which a collection hurts your credit score is generally correlated with how high your credit score is when the collection agency reports the debt.
+The higher your score, the more points you can lose.

 In addition, the amount of damage to your credit score may be affected by the collection amount, or how much you owe.
 For example, if the original debt you owed was less than $100, the resulting account in collections may show up on your credit report but it may not significantly hurt your credit score or even hurt it at all.
 Some credit scoring models may also differentiate between types of collections debt, such as medical versus non-medical, or disregard collections accounts that have been paid.